Previous: Mount Information, Up: Filesystem Handling [Contents][Index]

 no effect at all.
 Furthermore, for some filesystems, some of these

-) can be overridden for individual
+options (but never MS_RDONLY) can be overridden for individual

-file accesses via ioctl
+file accesses via ioctl.

 options is a bit string with bit fields defined using the following mask and masked value macros:

-This multibit field contains a magic number.
+MS_MGC_MASKThis multibit field contains a magic number.
 If it does not have the value

-assumes all the following bits are zero and
+MS_MGC_VAL, mount assumes all the following bits are zero and

 the data argument is a null string, regardless of their actual values.

-This bit on means to remount the filesystem.
+MS_REMOUNTThis bit on means to remount the filesystem.
 Off means to mount it.

-This bit on specifies that no writing to the filesystem shall be allowed
+MS_RDONLYThis bit on specifies that no writing to the filesystem shall be allowed

 option is available on nearly all filesystems.

-This bit on specifies that no writing to the files in the filesystem
+S_IMMUTABLEThis bit on specifies that no writing to the files in the filesystem

 shall be allowed while it is mounted.
 This can be overridden for a

-particular file access by a properly privileged call to ioctl
+particular file access by a properly privileged call to ioctl.

 This option is a relatively new invention and is not available on many